-Kevin Chin, an Entrepreneurs’ Organization (EO) member in London, United Kingdom and Brisbane, Australia, is the author of HyperTurnaround! and founder and CEO of Arowana, a certified B Corporation which invests in, operates and grows small to medium-sized enterprises.
+Kevin Chin, an Entrepreneurs' Organization (EO) member in London, UK and Brisbane, Australia, is the author of HyperTurnaround! and Founder and CEO of Arowana, a certified B Corporation which invests in, operates, and grows small to medium-sized enterprises.
 We asked Kevin how he accomplished an extreme turnaround in a tech business on the verge of collapse.
-Here’s what he shared.
+Here's what he shared.

 You masterminded a remarkable business turnaround, saving a tech company that had just six weeks of cash to survive, growing it exponentially in four years and ultimately selling it to Oracle.
 What made you decide you could successfully achieve this specific turnaround?

 However, I have since led other turnarounds that were much more difficult, including an education business that was effectively condemned by two earthquakes that destroyed its campus just months after we purchased it―yet we managed to save it and then grow it rapidly before taking it to an IPO.
-In that situation, it was like guerilla warfare with a high degree of what the military calls V.U.C.A (volatility, uncertainty, complexity and ambiguity).
+In that situation, it was like guerrilla warfare with a high degree of what the military calls VUCA (volatility, uncertainty, complexity, and ambiguity).

 In such circumstances, it's primarily about mindset―in essence, refusing to fail.
 Often, in moments when you face what seems like an impossibly complex problem, peak creativity manifests.
 However, the prerequisite to that is the never-say-die mindset.

 What top three actions did you implement to achieve the turnaround?

 What is the most critical strategy to bring to turnarounds?